 1. Video views and watch time:

 When a person watches your video for 30 seconds or more than that, it is counted as one view.
 The success of your video is usually counted on the basis of views it gets.
-The number of views also include repeat views by the same viewers.
+The number of views also includes repeat views by the same viewers.

-Watch time is the amount of time that people spend in watching your videos.
+Watch time is the amount of time that people spend watching your videos.
 If your watch time is high, it means that viewers are pretty much enjoying your content.
 It is, in fact, one of the top factors for ranking on YouTube.

 Pro Tip: To increase the watch time, make sure that your title and thumbnail are clear enough for people to understand what to expect from the video.
 To increase the views try to post videos at the best time to post on YouTube.

 2. Average view duration: